barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ```
 And the final flamegraph for the solution looks like [this](flamegraph_final.svg)

-In my next post I will improve the performance further by utilizing multiple threads.
+In my next post I will improve the performance further by utilizing multiple threads and experimenting with making the performance of each thread better on a CPU that supports AVX512.